Nuri Ja'far: Higher educations

 Ja'far with his professor John Dewey, 1949.

 He continued his higher education, held the baccalaureate degree and his papers and went to the capital, Baghdad, to the College of Medicine to fulfil his childhood dream, but was denied admission due to financial conditions.
 After seeing his tattered clothes, the dean, Harry Sinderson, asked if he would be able to spend 5 dinars on his studies once a month.
 Ja'far replied "Neither I nor my father saw these 5 dinars [in our life]".
 Sinderson rejected him from the College of Medicine, which prompted him to visit the Higher Teachers' House, where Matti Al-Aqrawi supported in his matriculation and assisted him.

 He graduated from the Higher Teachers' House, which later became the University of Baghdad.
 Even though he wanted to enter the Faculty of Medicine, and said in an interview "if I had to choose – after I got to know my specialty – I would only enter the Faculty of Education, and if I was asked to specialize, I would only specialize in education and psychology, because in fact it's part of me."

 After obtaining a bachelor's degree with distinction, he became a teaching assistant at the Higher Teachers' House, then went to Cairo to study at the Higher Education Institute in the 1940s.
 Then he was able to get a scholarship to the US in 1945 to complete his education there in master's and doctorate degrees after five years.
 He studied philosophy of education.
-John Dewey been his professor and friend and colleague in the educational field.
+John Dewey was his professor and friend and colleague in the educational field.
 He had personal relations with him while Dewey was retired and not his doctoral advisor, he was personally associated with him.
 Nuri Ja'far used to stay with him at home and discussing with him.
 He stayed with Dewey in his apartment in New York for a whole month, reading and memorizing his works, and at the time he was an Iraqi prominent scholarship student to the US.
 He received a master's degree from Ohio University in 1948, and a doctorate in philosophy from the same university in 1949.